gethinode/docs/content/en/docs/latest/components/timeline.md

 {{< release version="v0.15.3" >}}

-Use the timeline shortcode to show tems ordered on a vertical timelime.
+Use the timeline shortcode to show items ordered on a vertical timelime.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}